Lisa2626/Fantasio/README.md

 `Fantasio/fantasio.py`

-Run the fantasio code, you have to choose between interactive or automatic normalisation.
+Run the fantasio code from your terminal window, you have to choose between interactive or automatic normalisation.

 - Which one to run?

-You have to start with the interactive tool once and then you can use the automatic normalization.
+You have to start first with the interactive tool and then you can use the automatic normalization.
+The parameters used for each order will be stored in a .fits file and re used.
-Because to use to automatic normalization you need one normalize file with all the normalization parameters, those parameters will be apply for all the .fits file to normalize.
+To used automatic normalization you need one normalize file with all the normalization parameters, those parameters for the normalization will be apply for all the .fits file.

 - How to use Fantasio?